top of page

 Strategic Alignment and Interoperability

-BlueRoom Simulator is strategically aligned with multiple defence frameworks and objectives internationally, enhancing its credibility and global relevance.
-For instance, the simulator aligns closely with Australia's Defence Strategic Review 2023, specifically in areas such as Air Combat and Mobility, Humanitarian Operations, and Sovereign Capability.
-Furthermore, BlueRoom’s capabilities support Australia's Defence Enterprise Learning Strategy 2035 by exploiting virtual reality and gaming technologies and developing education in emerging technologies relevant to joint warfighting.
+BlueRoom Simulator aligns strategically with multiple defense frameworks and objectives internationally.
+This enhances its credibility and global relevance.
+For instance, the simulator closely corresponds with Australia’s Defence Strategic Review 2023.
+It does so specifically in areas such as Air Combat and Mobility, Humanitarian Operations, and Sovereign Capability.
+Additionally, BlueRoom’s features support Australia’s Defence Enterprise Learning Strategy 2035 by capitalizing on virtual reality, gaming technologies, and emerging technologies relevant to joint warfighting.

 Scenario Development